atick-faisal/label-studio/docs/source/guide/ml.md

 Once a model is connected, the way it works is:

 1. A user opens the task.
-2. Label Studio sends the request to ML backend.
+2. Annotation Hub sends the request to ML backend.
 3. The ML backend responds with its prediction.
-4. The prediction is loaded into the Label Studio UI and shown to the annotator.
+4. The prediction is loaded into the Annotation Hub UI and shown to the annotator.

-If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
+If you just need to load static pre-annotated data into Annotation Hub, running an ML backend might be overkill for you.
 Instead, you can [import preannotated data](predictions).

 !!! info Tip
-    You can use [Label Studio Enterprise to build an automated active learning loop](https://docs.humansignal.com/guide/active_learning.html) with a machine learning model backend.
-If you use the open source Community Edition of Label Studio, you can manually sort tasks and retrieve predictions to mimic an active learning process.
+    You can use [Annotation Hub Enterprise to build an automated active learning loop](https://docs.humansignal.com/guide/active_learning.html) with a machine learning model backend.
+If you use the open source Community Edition of Annotation Hub, you can manually sort tasks and retrieve predictions to mimic an active learning process.

 ## Set up an example ML backend

-The Label Studio ML backend is an SDK that wraps your machine learning code and turns it into a web server.
-The web server can be connected to a running Label Studio instance to automate labeling tasks.
+The Annotation Hub ML backend is an SDK that wraps your machine learning code and turns it into a web server.
+The web server can be connected to a running Annotation Hub instance to automate labeling tasks.
 We have provided a [library of example models](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#models) that you can use in your own workflow, or extend and customize as needed.

 Ir you want to write your own model instead, see [Write your own ML backend](ml_create).